-At Hall Green, our aim is to not only ensure Pupil Premium (PP) pupils make as much progress as their peers in school, but to strive to ensure PP and Other pupils leave with the same levels of attainment.
-Since 2017 we have been a RADY (Raising Attainment for Disadvantaged Youngsters) school and work with Challenging Education and their network of schools to help us achieve our aims.
-When pupils arrive at Hall Green, they are set challenging targets based on FFT 20 benchmarking (FFT is the new name for the Fisher Family Trust and the 20 benchmarking means our targets are set to match what the top 20% of pupils in the country achieve) in all of their academic subjects and these challenging targets reflect our ambition.
-PP pupils also have their targets uplifted to ensure that the gap that has been opened in KS1 (Key Stage 1 ends at Y2 and KS2 ends at the end of Y6) and KS2 does not lead to lower targets for the end of KS4.
-We have restructured our curriculum model in KS3 (KS3 ends at the end of Y9) to enable more PP pupils to move into upper band as a result of their RADY target uplift.
+At Hall Green, our aim is to not only ensure Pupil Premium pupils make as much progress as their peers in school, but to strive to ensure PP and Other pupils leave with the same levels of attainment.
+Since 2017 we have been a RADY school and work with Challenging Education and their network of schools to help us achieve our aims.
+When pupils arrive at Hall Green, they are set challenging targets based on FFT 20 benchmarking in all of their academic subjects and these challenging targets reflect our ambition.
+PP pupils also have their targets uplifted to ensure that the gap that has been opened in KS1 and KS2 does not lead to lower targets for the end of KS4.
+We have restructured our curriculum model in KS3 to enable more PP pupils to move into upper band as a result of their RADY target uplift.